-Imperfect Daughters of Imperfect Mothers by Debbie Alsdorf and Joan Edwards Kay
+It's Momplicated: Hope and Healing for Imperfect Daughters of Imperfect Mothers by Debbie Alsdorf and Joan Edwards Kay

 You may be surprised to find that there are scars you received from your mother.
 Every woman's mother story is different.
 Our mothers leave different impressions on our lives and the way we respond to them will be unique.
 We have to walk enough to walk the path we are given.
 We have to be good enough to seek the healing that we need.
 True healing comes from our Heavenly Father so seek Him during the healing process.

 Woman Living Well by Courtney Joseph